Stan Lynch: Departure from the Heartbreakers

 During his last few years with the Heartbreakers, Lynch expressed displeasure with playing drums in concert on tracks from Petty's solo albums, as he did not play on the studio recordings.
 After several months of mounting tensions, he left the group immediately after his last Heartbreakers gig on October 2, 1994, at the Bridge School Benefit Concert in Mountain View, California.
 After his departure, Lynch moved back to Florida, where he partnered with longtime friend Don Henley to help put together the Eagles' reunion album Hell Freezes Over.
 He also has toured with the Eagles.

 Acts Lynch has produced include The Band, the Eagles, Don Henley, Jackopierce, Joe 90, Scotty Moore, and Sister Hazel.

-As a songwriter, he has co-written with or written for numerous acts, including Matraca Berg, Meredith Brooks, the Fabulous Thunderbirds, the Jeff Healey Band, James House, June Pointer, Eddie Money, Toto, Tora Tora, Sister Hazel, Ringo Starr, Don Henley, and the Mavericks.
+As a songwriter, he has co-written with or written for numerous acts, including Matraca Berg, Meredith Brooks, the Fabulous Thunderbirds, the Jeff Healey Band, June Pointer, Eddie Money, Toto, Tora Tora, Sister Hazel, Ringo Starr, and Don Henley.

 Tim McGraw recorded "Back When", a song Lynch wrote with Stephony Smith and Jeff Stevens, for his album Live Like You Were Dying (2004).

-Lynch reunited with his former bandmates in 2002 when they were inducted into the Rock and Roll Hall of Fame, playing "American Girl" and "Mary Jane's Last Dance".
+Lynch reunited with his former bandmates in 2002 when they were inducted into the Rock and Roll Hall of Fame.

 Tom Petty had the following to say about Lynch, included in his 2005 book, Conversations with Tom Petty: